Co-Executive Director, Audiovisual Archivist

-Carol Shenk has served as King County Archivist in Seattle, Washington, since 2013.
-Before joining King County, Carol served as Information Manager for the Seattle City Clerk and Municipal Archives where she managed online databases, led digitization projects, and helped develop the Municipal Archives’ Digital Assets Preservation program.
+Carol Shenk served as King County Archivist in Seattle, Washington.
+In addition, she was the Information Manager for the Seattle City Clerk and Municipal Archives where she managed online databases, led digitization projects, and helped develop the Municipal Archives’ Digital Assets Preservation program.
 Prior to that, Carol served as records manager and public disclosure officer for the City of Shoreline; was a team lead in Amazon.com’s catalog group; and served several stints as clerk and then librarian at Municipal Research & Services Center of Washington.
 Carol earned her Master of Library and Information Science degree from the University of Washington in 1998 and has a BA in Fine Arts from the University of Oregon.
 Carol is a member of the Academy of Certified Archivists.

 Anne Frantilla is City Archivist and Director of the Seattle Municipal Archives (SMA) and Records Management Program, a position she has held since 2016.
 From 1999 to 2016 she served as assistant and deputy archivist for SMA.
 From 1992 to 1999 she worked at the Bentley Historical Library at the University of Michigan in reference and university records.
 She began her career as an archivist at Burroughs Corporation, later Unisys, as Corporate Archivist where she worked from 1984 to 1991.
 Anne received her Master of Arts in Library Science from the University of Michigan and a BA in Spanish Language and Literature from the University of Washington.

-Andrew is MIPoPS’ Archivist-at-Large.
+Andrew is MIPoPS’ Archivist-at-Large and Preservation Librarian at the University of Washington Libraries.
 He is an archivist/libarian who specializes in audiovisual and digital materials.
 After graduating from UW with his MLIS, he worked at the UW Libraries Media Center and the CUNY Television Archive as part of a National Digital Stewardship Residency.
 All the while, he has been a consultant for MIPoPS.
-He recently headed east-ward for a position at Washington State University as a Digital Infrastructure and Preservation Librarian.
+He worked at Washington State University as a Digital Infrastructure and Preservation Librarian.
 Andrew is particularly interested in using technology to increase access to collections, integrating AV resources into instruction, Open Source software/workflows/formats and preserving the audiovisual heritage of the Pacific Northwest!